cartesi/docs/cartesi-rollups/tutorials/calculator.md

 ## Retrieving outputs from the application

-The `sunodo send generic` sends a notice containing a payload to the Rollup Server's `/notice` endpoint.
+The `cartesi send generic` sends a notice containing a payload to the Rollup Server's `/notice` endpoint.

 :::note querying noticees
 Notice payloads will be returned in hexadecimal format; developers will need to decode these to convert them into plain text.